 Last summer, Metz Handball made the headlines thanks to their Russian recruit, Ekaterina Andryushina.
 At that time, they were clearly taking an engagement towards the Champions League, that of starting off on equal ground with the rest of the European competitors.
 It was a safe bet, as the Russian link was a perfect match for Pineau and company.
-What is more, youngsters Claudine Mendy and Marie Prudhomme surprised with their attacking skills.
-Meanwhile, the defence was coordinated by Nina Kanto and sealed by Amandine Leynaud.
+Youngsters Claudine Mendy and Marie Prudhomme surprised with their attacking skills, while, the defence was coordinated by Nina Kanto and sealed by Amandine Leynaud.
 A great adventure for them, a new market for European handball.

 In Brazil, France showed character in both collective and individual play.
 Europe was gazing at the French wing players and dreaming of a left handed playmaker.
 A folly of will, technique and discipline transpired the performance of their back court players: Ayglon, Lacrabère, Pineau, Spincer, Signate, Mendy.